mersh-ua/DevOps_online_Kiev_2021Q4/m5/task5.2/readme.md

 </details>

 <details><summary>umask</summary>
-<br><p>You can define the value of file permissions (modes) by default.
-You wiil know that umask work with directories in another way like as other files.
+<br><p>You can define the default value of the file permissions (modes) that will be set when a new file is created.
+You should be aware that locking the eXecute bit with umask can impact proper directories creation.

 ![](t5.2.umask.PNG)
 </details>